 Replacing Traditional Plastic and Packaging with Sustainable Materials

 Starting in 2018, certain LEGO pieces, such as trees and bushes, will be manufactured with plant-based plastic made from sugarcane.
-The renewable plant-based plastics replace petroleum-based plastics without compromising quality.
+Renewable plant-based plastics replace petroleum-based plastics without compromising quality.
 The company has a partnership with the World Wildlife Fund, which helps ensure that the sugarcane from Brazil that will replace the plastic does not lead to significant deforestation issues.

 Pieces Have Serious Longevity

-Production is of such high quality and the company takes great care in ensuring longevity of the product that, according to LEGO, all pieces made since 1958 fit together.
+Production is of such high quality and the company takes great care in ensuring the longevity of the product that, according to LEGO, all pieces made since 1958 fit together.
 In other words, they want to ensure that new bricks work well with older bricks and we can pass along our beloved bricks to future generations.
 My boys are definitely still using LEGO bricks that M and I used as kids.

 LEGO Foundation Has Sustainable Funding